Reykjavik in June: 16 Best Things to Do Under the Midnight Sun

 Verified expert

-The Sun Voyager in Reykjavik, a stainless steel sculpture, illuminated by the midnight sun in June.Experience the best things to do in Reykjavik in June and craft a summer trip that balances adventure, culture, and Iceland’s unique landscapes.
-From hiking to festivals and local hotspots, this guide shows you exactly how to make the most of Reykjavik under the midnight sun.
+The Sun Voyager in Reykjavik, a stainless steel sculpture, illuminated by the midnight sun in June.Experience the best things to do in Reykjavik in June and craft an Icelandic summer trip that balances adventure and culture.
+From hiking to festivals and Reykjavik day trips, this guide shows you exactly how to make the most of the midnight sun.

 Why You Can Trust Our Content